ForgoneReality/dissonance/README.md

 ## To-Do

 SOON:
+- Test all functionalities on Heroku even if it works on Live
 - Notifications and Pinging with Action Cable
 - Finish Search
 - Aria Bot Notification Glow-up, Implement either Bot or Main Server to help introduce new users